01 Feb Effective Tips on How to Manage Hybrid Teams in 2021

 As organisations start calling employees back into the office, managers need to set clear expectations for hybrid work arrangements.
 Consult your team on their preferences and plans.
 Each employee will have their own health needs, family care arrangements, and so on.

-Expectations regarding performance should also be clear.
+When leading remote teams, expectations regarding performance should also be clear.
 Discuss and agree on how you will measure their performance and productivity.
 Focus on outputs and outcomes instead of inputs.
 Regularly review hybrid work arrangements to see if they’re working well, and adjust if needed.

 4. Training and support